 Signature Details: What Makes Each Brand Recognizable

 Calla Blanche is recognizable by its illusion backs, cathedral trains, detachable overskirts, and beadwork scale.
-The illusion back, sheer mesh with lace or beaded overlay, appears across nearly every collection and has become the brand's most copied detail industry-wide.
-Detachable overskirts that transform the dress between ceremony and reception are specific to several Blanc and L'Amour pieces; this is the answer if you want one dress that looks like two.
+The illusion back — sheer mesh with lace or beaded overlay — appears across both collections we carry and has become the brand's most copied detail industry-wide.
+Detachable overskirts that transform the dress between ceremony and reception appear in several Blanc pieces; this is the answer if you want one dress that looks like two.

 Sophia Tolli is recognizable by its sweetheart necklines, corseted bodices, and the quality of its stretch lace.
 The brand's floral lace appliques consistently sit at the waist and hem rather than covering the bodice uniformly, which keeps the decoration organic-looking rather than applied.
 Sophia Tolli also uses horsehair hems in its A-line tulle pieces to create and maintain that signature slight flare at the hem, a detail that adds structure without adding volume.